-There are two different, and opposing, methods to Functional Testing: Exploratory Testing and Test Cases.
-A Functional Testing Cycle may utilize one or both of these methods.
+uTest Functional Testing Cycles utilize two different Functional Testing methodologies: Exploratory Testing and Test Cases.
+A Functional Cycle may utilize one or both of these Functional Testing types.